zibbini/vimbaPy/README.md

 # vimbaPy

 This is the development branch for code that may make it into a future release.
 Note that there is currently only support for `pymba`, support for `VimbaPython` will be added in due course.
-Documentation can found with their respective methods in the source code.
+Documentation can found alongside methods in the source code.

 The majority of the functionality from the main branch has been incorporated here.
 The only differences are in how a user addresses specific functions: